-Madera Community College Center is one of four colleges in the State Center Community College District.
+Madera Community College is one of four colleges in the State Center Community College District.

 The State Center Community College District office is located at 1171 Fulton Street, Fresno, CA 93721.
-The district is comprised of Fresno City College, Reedley College, Clovis Community College, Career and Technology Center, Madera Community College Center, Oakhurst Community College Center, and The Training Institute.
+The district is comprised of Fresno City College, Reedley College, Clovis Community College, Career and Technology Center, Madera Community College, Madera Community College at Oakhurst, and The Training Institute.
 Each campus offers certain programs/courses which are unique and are not offered at the other campuses.